CellBIS/mojo-hakkefuin/README.md

 but uses additional cookies that are saved to the database to identify cookie expiration periods.

-The plug-in is temporary released on github
+The plug-in is temporary released on GitHub

 In Mojolicious Lite :
 ```perl